20 Best Things to Do in Nerja (A Local’s Guide)

 โAcueducto del Aguilaโ (The Eagle Aqueduct) is a picturesque aqueduct located just 3 kilometres outside Nerja in the countryside.

-The aqueduct used to be a water supplier for a sugar factory known as Fabrica San Joaquin de Maro (San Joaquin Sugar Mill).
-The region of the Axarquรญa was popular for sugar cane plantations in the XVI century.
+The aqueduct was used to supply water to a sugar factory known as Fabrica San Joaquin de Maro (San Joaquin Sugar Mill).
+The Axarquรญa region was known for sugar cane plantations in the 16th century.

-The factory closed a long time ago and nowadays is used for local communal irrigation.
+The factory closed a long time ago, and nowadays it is used for local communal irrigation.

 However, it has recently become a popular spot for photographers due to its beautiful architecture.